aiidateam/aiida-website/docs/news/posts/2024-11-01-aiida-shell.md

 ```

 The next step is to launch the the self-consistent calculation.
-Below we define the input script:
+Below we define the input script using the Quantum ESPRESSO input format:

 ```python
 script_scf = """\